malganisridhargoud/Tic-Tac-toe/README.md

 1️⃣ Click on any empty cell to place your mark (X or O).
 2️⃣ Players take turns marking spaces.
 3️⃣ Win the game by getting 3 marks in a row, column, or diagonal.
-4️⃣ Click “Restart Game” to play again!
+4️⃣ Click “Restart Game” to play again !

-📸 Screenshots:

-🎮 Game Start:

-🏆 Winning Moment:

-(Replace with your actual game screenshots!)

 🛠️ Technologies Used
 	•	✅ HTML - For structuring the game board